About the FICO Credit Score

 Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage boils down to a single number.
 The years of paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 The three agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to build a score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate a score:

 - Your Credit History - How long have you had credit?

-- Payment History - Do you have a history of late payments?
+- History of Payments - Do you have a history of late payments?

-- Balances on your Credit Cards - How many accounts do you have?
-How much do you owe?
+- Credit Card Balances - How many accounts do you have?
+How much do you owe on your accounts?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-To improve your credit score, you must obtain the reports that are used to build it, and of course, you need the score itself.
+In order to raise your score, you've got to obtain the credit reports that the agencies use to build it.
+Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
-Also available are information and online tools that can help you improve your FICO score.
+It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
+They also provide information and online tools that help you understand how to improve your credit score.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.